rlauer6/doc-converter/README.md

-If you don't want to create your own customized RPMs you can try to install the RPMs (no guarantees that they will actually work for you however) from the quasi-official `doc-converter` YUM repository:
+If you don't want to create your own customized RPMs you can try to install the RPMs (no guarantees that they will actually work for you however) from the quasi-official `doc-converter` yum repository:

 ```
 [doc-converter]